-- A return to any clinical placement or research activity in an affiliated agency will require a negative drug screen and satisfactory recommendations by the health care provider.
-The student must also meet Technical Standards as stated in the UMSN Undergraduate Student Handbook of Academic Policies and Procedures. - Students who have had a positive drug screen, which was not cleared by the MRO, and those with a positive drug screen and subsequent intervention must submit to random drug screening for one year at times designated by the UMSN.
+- If the student refuses to obtain a substance use evaluation or sign a ROI allowing the UMSN access to recommendations from the evaluation, this will result in the inability to continue in the clinical or research areas in any affiliated agency until these are completed. - The Associate Dean or designee will review the recommendations and make a determination regarding the student's ability to continue their clinical or research activities at that point in time.
+Consideration will be given to the nature of the substance use, impairment, treatment recommendations, and affiliated agency requirements. - Students for whom no treatment recommendations are made will be referred to an education program related to substance use such as those on alcohol or marijuana use. - In the event that the results of the substance use evaluation indicate need for treatment, the UMSN will require that the student sign a ROI from the health professional conducting the treatment.
+The UMSN will request recommendations from the health provider as well as a negative drug screen in order for the student to return to any clinical or research activity in an agency. - A return to any clinical placement or research activity in an affiliated agency will require a negative drug screen and satisfactory recommendations by the health care provider.
+The student must also meet with Technical Standards as stated in the UMSN Undergraduate and Graduate Student Handbooks of Academic Policies and Procedures. - Students who have had a positive drug screen that was not cleared by the MRO, as well as those with a positive drug screen and subsequent intervention, must submit to random drug screening for one year at times designated by the UMSN.
 Another positive drug screen will initiate the steps of the drug policy procedure again.
 Subsequent positive tests and subsequent delays in completing program requirements may result in an inability to complete the program and can be considered a violation of the Student Code of Conduct.